Introduction to the Phases of Hair

 Myth 2: Hair Doesn't Grow at a Universal Speed

-Common Hair Disorders Linked to Growth Phases
+Common Disorders Linked to Phases of Hair Growth

 Telogen Effluvium